 The ability to draw a gradable conclusion was limited due to the following issues:

-- Three out of the four studies used biomarkers and the fourth study used nutrients as response variables in the reduced rank regression analyses.
+- Three out of the four studies used biomarkers and the fourth study used nutrients as response variables in the RRR analyses.
 Among the three studies that used biomarkers as response variables, there were differences in the type of biomarkers chosen, leading to the identification of dietary patterns that differed from study to study.
-One study used change in BMI, mean arterial pressure, total cholesterol, HDL-cholesterol, triglycerides (mg/dl), fasting glucose, and uric acid.
-The second study used C-reactive protein, Interleukin (IL)-6, and Interleukin (IL)-18, while the third study used total cholesterol, HDL cholesterol, and triglycerides.
-The fourth study used nutrients, including total fat, total carbohydrate, and fiber, as response variables.
+One study used change in BMI, mean arterial pressure, total cholesterol, HDL-cholesterol, triglycerides (mg per dL), fasting glucose and uric acid.
+The second study used C-reactive protein, interleukin (IL)-6 and interleukin (IL)-18, while the third study used total cholesterol, HDL-cholesterol and triglycerides.
+The fourth study used nutrients including total fat, total carbohydrate and fiber, as response variables.
 Because the dietary patterns described in each study are directly linked to response variables chosen, the variation in the response variables used means that the resulting dietary patterns may not be comparable.

 - Dietary assessment methods were different across the studies.
-One study used 3-day diet records; another used a self-administered FFQ; a third used a 127-item validated FFQ, and the fourth study used a 7-day dietary record.
-It is unclear what impacts different dietary assessment methods have on the derivation of dietary patterns using reduced rank regression.
+One study used three-day diet records; another used a self-administered FFQ; a third used a 127-item validated FFQ and the fourth study used a seven-day dietary record.
+It is unclear what impacts different dietary assessment methods have on the derivation of dietary patterns using RRR.

 - The studies were conducted in different countries, representing populations in different regions of the world, which limited the ability to compare and interpret the results due to potential differences in dietary patterns between these regions.
 From that perspective, the results may not be generalizable to some U.S. populations.